JacopoWolf/StackInjector/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: 'Create a report to help us improve.
+Please use the "Bug: [obj]" format'
-title: BUG
+title: 'Bug: '
 labels: bug
 assignees: ''